Investment

 Structural supply shortage

-In Poland, only 10% of students have access to dormitories (public or private), and in modern PBSA — just 1%.
-For comparison, Western European countries reach rates above 20%.
-Poland is the 5th largest student market in the EU with 1.24-1.28 million students.
+In Poland only 10% of students have access to dormitories, and in modern PBSA — just 1%.
+Western European countries reach 20%+.
+Poland is the 5th largest student market in the EU.

 Growing, non-seasonal demand